 When assessing potential schools, you’ll want to look at the graphic design program or programs they offer.
 For example, NewSchool of Architecture & Design offers three different architecture majors under the School of Design.
 Students who are interested in becoming a Design Researcher, Consumer Product Designer, or Brand Strategist might pursue a Bachelor of Arts in Product Design.
 Students in this program will learn how to design both traditional artifacts and digital products through an interdisciplinary approach centered around human-design and social responsibility.

 Aspiring designers that want to work with interior spaces would probably benefit most from a Bachelor of Interior Architecture & Design.
-A few of the career options that are associated with this program include working as an Interior Designer, Interior Architect, Design Director, and Exhibit Director.
+A few of the career options that are associated with this program include working as an Interior Decorator, Interior Architect, Design Director, and Exhibit Director.
 The Interior Architecture & Design program emphasizes the use of technology and sustainability to drive innovation in the design of interior spaces.
 It is important to note that this program utilizes lecture classes alongside lab and studio classes, giving students the opportunity to produce work and create designs that will flesh out their portfolio.
 Learn more about how to become an interior designer before committing to a program.

 Individuals who have a passion for communicating ideas through text, images, video, and other mediums should consider working towards a Bachelor of Science in Graphic Design & Interactive Media degree.
 This program prepares students to work in a variety of different industries in positions such as a Graphic Designer, Creative Director, Web Designer, or Marketing Manager.
 If working in visual communication and digital media design is your passion, then Graphic Design & Interactive Media program is worth exploring.